obspy/obspy/Installation-on-Linux-via-Apt-Repository.md

 Currently supported releases are:

  * Debian:
    - squeeze
+   - wheezy
  * Ubuntu:
    - lucid
    - natty
    - oneiric
    - precise
+   - quantal

-If you are unsure about the codename of your Installation you can use the following command to display it:
+If you are unsure about the codename of your installation you can use the following command to display it:

 ```bash
 lsb_release -cs